l7mp/stunner/README.md

 STUNner is a work-in-progress.
 Some features are missing, others may not work as expected.
 The notable limitations at this point are as follows.

-* *STUNner is not intended to be used as a public STUN/TURN server.* The intended use of STUNner is as a Kubernetes ingress gateway for WebRTC.
-This still allows users to connect via STUNner (without a TURN server), under the assumption that *all* users involved in a session use STUNner.
-This is because the transport relay connections allocated by STUNner are on a private IP, which may not be reachable to external clients and/or TURN servers.
 * STUNner targets only a *partial implementation of the Kubernetes Gateway API.* In particular, only GatewayClass, Gateway and UDPRoute resources are supported.
 This is intended: STUNner deliberately ignores some unnecessary complexity in the [Gateway